knowsuchagency/promptic/README.md

 ### Memory and State Management

-`promptic` includes built-in conversation memory through its `State` class.
-By default, state is managed in-memory using a list, but you can extend the `State` class to implement persistence in any database or storage system.
+By default, each function call is independent and stateless.
+Setting `memory=True` enables built-in conversation memory, allowing the LLM to maintain context across multiple interactions.
+For custom storage solutions, you can extend the `State` class to implement persistence in any database or storage system.
+This can be useful for chatbots, agents, and other applications requiring persistent context and session management.

 ```python
 from promptic import llm, State